BrainCircuitsBehaviorLab/village/_sources/system_operation/gpio.md.txt

 [Satellite Board 2: The Box Board](../overview/system.md#satellite-board-2-the-box-board)
 for the full list of Box Board connectors.

-If you need the input or output pin for something else, change `GPIO_IN` / `GPIO_OUT` in `SETTINGS` to any other free BCM number and wire your hardware to that pin instead.

 ### Using the output pin

 The output pin (`GPIO_OUT`) is available at all times via `gpio.set_on()` and